AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 multiple inputs.
 Ada solves this a different way because it is possible, or even probable, that the developer might forget a :c:`break` statement accidentally.
 So Ada does not allow fall through.
-Instead, you can use Ada's semantic to identify when a specific branch can be executed by more than one input.
+Instead, you can use Ada's syntax to identify when a specific branch can be executed by more than one input.
 If you want a range of values for a specific branch you can use the :ada:`First ..
 Last` notation.
 If you want a few non-consecutive values you can use the :ada:`Value1 | Value2 | Value3` notation.